-Attention, middle or high school students and educators: NASA needs YOU!
+Welcome, middle and high school students and educators, to the NASA App Development Challenge (ADC)!

+NASA needs YOU!

 Are you someone who likes to code, create apps, or develop amazing visuals and graphics?
 Are you interested in coding or computer science but just haven't had a chance to learn more?
-If so, then it's time to join the App Development Challenge (ADC)!
+If so, then it's time to join the ADC!

-About This Guide
+About This Handbook

-The App Development Challenge Guide provides all details for educators and students to form a team and develop a software application (app) in support of NASA's Space Communications and Navigation (SCaN) Team.
+The App Development Challenge Handbook provides all details for educators and students to develop a software application (app) in support of NASA's Space Communications and Navigation (SCaN) Team.
 New to programming?
-Check out NASA Computer Science Educational Resources here.
+Check out NASA Computer Science Educational Resources.